List of Ahmedabad Metro stations

 This is a list of all stations of the Ahmedabad Metro, a rapid transit system serving Ahmedabad, India.

 Ahmedabad Metro is the 12th metro system in India.

 It was built and is operated by the Gujarat Metro Rail Corporation Limited.
 Its first section was inaugurated on 4 March 2019 and opened to the public on 6 March 2019, with the East-West Corridor.
 The 1.4 km-long Thaltej-Thaltej Gam section and three metro stations (Kankaria East, Thaltej Gam and Sabarmati) were expected to be completed by December 2023.
 The rest of Phase-1 was inaugurated on 30 September 2022.
 The East-West corridor and the North-South corridor were opened to the public on 2 October 2022 and 6 October 2022 respectively.

+The trial run of Phase 2 started in February 2024 between GNLU and Dholakuva Circle stations.
+The Yellow Line connecting Sector 1 station of Gandhinagar with the Red Line's Motera Stadium along with six new stations on Yellow Line were inaugurated on 16 September 2024 by Prime Minister Narendra Modi and was open to the public on 17 September 2024.
+Seven new stations on Yellow Line were opened to public on 27 April 2025.
 Juna Koba and Koba Gaam stations were opened on 28 September 2025.
+The final 5.36-kilometre corridor of the Yellow Line, from Sachivalaya (Secretariat) to Mahatma Mandir, was inaugurated on 11 January 2026 by Prime Minister Modi.